bsach64/EmulatedSpace/README.md

 # EmulatedSpace
-Trying to emulate Space Invaders using the 8080 processor.
+Intel 8080 emulator to play Space Invaders.
 Written in C.